ArticlePDF Available

 C/C0 0,01 0,52 1,20 0,22 0,92 0,04 0,27 0,18

 ...
-Kinetic data do not favour using a first-order reaction law for the thermal degradation of the two vitamins, which exhibit a limited degradation level ( Table 2).
-The second data modelling approach would have been to use a pseudo-first-order with a plateau, as done by Delchier et al. (2014).
-However, the data did not suggest the appearance of a plateau during the thermal degradation kinetics. ...
+Since loss did not exceed 55%, the kinetic data did not favor using a first-order reaction law for the thermal degradation of vitamin B6, which exhibits a limited degradation level ( Table 2).
+The second data modeling approach would have been to use a pseudo-firstorder with a plateau, as previously described [30].
+However, the data did not suggest the appearance of a plateau during the thermal degradation kinetics (Figure 2). ...

 Article